True Love (Pink song)

-"True Love" is a song by American singer Pink featuring English singer Lily Allen from the former's sixth studio album, The Truth About Love (2012).
+"True Love" is a song by American singer Pink featuring British singer Lily Allen from the former's sixth studio album, The Truth About Love (2012).
 It was written by the artists, and producer Greg Kurstin.

 The song was released as the album's second promotional single, following "Are We All We Are", in early 2013.
 It was released exclusively to Hungarian and Dutch radio.
 On April 29, 2013, it was announced that the song would be released as the fourth single.
 It officially impacted Italian radio stations on June 28, 2013.
 In the US, it impacted Hot/Modern/AC radio on July 15, 2013, before impacting Top 40/Mainstream radio one week later on July 23, 2013.
 The song was released in the UK on July 22, 2013.
 The song reached the top 10 in Australia, the Czech Republic, Lebanon, Slovakia, Slovenia, and South Africa.

 Background

 In late February 2012, Pink tweeted that she was currently in the studio, working on an upcoming studio album.
 In early June, she released a video saying that her first single from the album was to be called "Blow Me (One Last Kiss)".
 It was released in July.
 Her new album was named The Truth About Love and was released in September.
 Since then, Pink has released two other singles from the album: "Try", and "Just Give Me a Reason".
 Pink says that the song is about her relationship with Carey Hart and she finds the song funny lyrically.